Wendy Merchant, P.E.

 Software Developer + Education Designer

 Michelle is a web developer and educator.
-Over the last few years, she has had the pleasure of working with (mostly women!) artists, musicians, entrepreneurs, and community organizers to build websites, apps and online tools carefully designed for their needs.
+Over the last few years, she has had the pleasure of working with (mostly women!) artists, musicians, entrepreneurs, and community organizers to build websites, apps and online tools designed for their specific needs.
 She is the co-founder of mmmanyfold, a creative development studio, and co-captain of Code for Denver, a volunteer civic tech group.